Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Auburn Stats and Trends

-- Auburn's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- Auburn has played five games, with three wins against the spread.

-- When Auburn records more than 4.6 points, it is 3-2 against the spread and 4-1 overall.
+- Auburn's games this season have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- In games that Auburn churns out more than 180.6 yards, the team is 3-2 against the spread and 4-1 overall.
+- Auburn is 3-2 against the spread and 4-1 overall when the team records more than 4.6 points.

-- The Tigers have turned the ball over three times, six fewer times than the Bulldogs have forced turnovers (9).
+- Auburn is 3-2 against the spread and 4-1 overall when the team churns out more than 180.6 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.